Image description

 elite athletes don’t just train their body.

-They train the mind that has to perform in decisive moments.
+They train their mind to perform in decisive moments.